 Susan Shaw is professor of Women, Gender, and Sexuality Studies at Oregon State University, where she teaches courses such as Gender, Race, and Pop Culture, Feminist Theologies in the US, and Global Feminist Theologies.
 Her books include Intersectional Theology: An Introductory Guide (with Grace Ji-Sun Kim), Girls Rock!
 Fifty Years of Women Making Music (with Mina Carson and Tisa Lewis) and Reflective Faith: A Theological Toolbox for Women.
 She is also co-author of the introductory textbook, Gendered Voices, Feminist Visions, and she occasionally blogs for Ms. She has previously led study abroad classes in the UK, Guatemala, and Costa Rica, and she has also traveled in Botswana, Lesotho, India, Ecuador, Chile, Mexico, France, Germany, Italy, and the Netherlands.
 In addition to traveling, she loves reading murder mysteries, watching TV crime dramas, going to musical theatre, and listening to Abba.

 Homestay families are carefully screened and provide good, affordable accommodation, offering you the opportunity to develop your independence and social skills by participating in family, community, cultural and recreational activities.
 Many cherish the homestay experience as one of the most rewarding aspects of the London program experience and remain lifelong friends with their homestay family.
 Your homestay family will provide furnished accommodation with linens plus seven breakfasts (self help) and four dinners per week in addition to two weekly washloads of laundry.
 Normally, two students are housed together in single or double bedrooms.
 You can choose to be housed alone.
 All requests (i.e., dietary, allergies, medical, preferences) are taken into consideration.
+However, please note that roommate requests cannot be accommodated.
 You will live in the London suburbs experiencing the typical London commute of between 45-75 minutes each way.
 Accommodation ranges from a bedroom in an apartment to terraced, semi-detached, or detached houses with easy access to shopping centers, libraries, parks and leisure and sports facilities.